Difference-in-Differences Designs: A Practitioner's Guide: Incorporating covariates into 2 2 2x2 DiD

 where $\overline{X}_{\omega,T}$ and $\overline{X}_{\omega,C}$ are the sample weighted or unweighted averages for the treatment and comparison groups, respectively, and $S_{\omega,T}^2$ and $S_{\omega,C}^2$ are the sample weighted or unweighted variances of the covariates for the treatment and comparison group.
-As a general rule of thumb, values of the normalized difference in excess of 0.25 in absolute value indicate a potentially problematic imbalance between the two groups \citep[page 277]{imbensrubin2015}.
+As a general rule of thumb, values of the normalized difference in excess of 0.25 in absolute value indicate a potentially problematic imbalance between the two groups \citep[page 277]{imbensrubin2015}.\footnote{As discussed in \citet[Section 3.2]{Austin2009_Balance}, the normalized difference was initially proposed in the psychological literature and is sometimes referred to as Cohen’s effect size index.
+In this context, normalized differences of 0.2, 0.5, and 0.8 are sometimes used to represent small, medium, and large imbalances; however, normalized differences as small as 0.1 are sometimes considered worrisome, depending on how important the covariate in question is.
+Ultimately, there is no universally accepted threshold for what value indicates important imbalances.
+See \citet{Ho_Imai_King_Stuart_2007_matching} and \citet{Austin2009_Balance} for additional discussions.}

 We find meaningful imbalance in several baseline measures.
-Expansion counties in 2013 were whiter and had a higher unemployment rate despite lower poverty and higher median income than non-expansion counties.
-Because DiD uses \textit{changes} in outcomes, sometimes researchers argue that the effect of pre-treatment variables is differenced out.
+Expansion counties in 2013 were whiter and had higher unemployment rates despite lower poverty and higher median income than non-expansion counties.
+Because DiD uses \textit{changes} in outcomes, researchers sometimes argue that the effect of pre-treatment variables is differenced out.
 This logic does not hold, though, if baseline covariates are related to untreated potential outcome trends themselves.
-The imbalance in panel A of Table \ref{tab:cov_balance} will lead to violations of parallel trends to the extent that counties starting out with different racial composition or income distributions would have had different mortality trends even absent Medicaid expansion.
+The imbalance in the top panel of Table \ref{tab:cov_balance} will lead to violations of parallel trends to the extent that counties with different racial composition or income distributions would have had different mortality changes even without Medicaid expansion.

-Nevertheless, balance in covariate changes can be informative about parallel trends as well.
-Panel B of Table \ref{tab:cov_balance} reports average changes by group between 2013 and 2014 as well as normalized differences.
+Nevertheless, checks of balance in covariate changes can be informative about parallel trends as well.
+The bottom panel of Table \ref{tab:cov_balance} reports average changes by group between 2013 and 2014 as well as normalized differences.
 Many of the imbalances evident in baseline levels change, or even flip signs, when measured in changes.
 Unemployment, for example, was higher in expansion states in 2013 but fell faster.
 To the extent that these changes are important determinants of $\Delta Y_{i, t}(0)$, then these results could suggest that Assumption \ref{ass:parallel-trends} is violated.